 There are a few things that have to happen to move your number from one carrier to another (this is called a port), and the elapsed time may vary depending on how quickly your current provider processes the port.

 On average, ports take 7-10 days to complete; however, they can take up to 4 weeks in rare cases.
-This is contingent on a few things, and for the remainder of this article, we will look into what causes delays.
+This is contingent on a few things, and for the remainder of this article, we will look into what can cause delays.
+It helps when you know a bit about to expect throughout the process.

 Your new provider does not respond to your request right away.